Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 - extend the order’s duration.

-A review officer must render a written decision, with reasons, and provide all persons or entities to whom the order was given and the President of the Agency with a copy of the decision and the reasons.
+A review officer must render a written decision with reasons and provide all persons or entities to whom the order was given and the President of IAAC with a copy of the decision and the reasons.
 Any person or entity that is subject to an order confirmed or varied must comply with the order.

 Appeal to Federal Court

 An order by a review officer may be appealed to the Federal Court within 30 days after the day on which the written reasons are provided further to the review officer’s decision.
-The filing of a notice of appeal under section 138 of the IAA does not suspend the operation of an order, as confirmed or varied by a review officer.
+The filing of a notice of appeal does not suspend the operation of an order, as confirmed or varied by a review officer.

 Injunctions

 Injunctions are court orders.
-They are administrative in nature, similar to a fine.
 Under the IAA, injunctions impose an obligation on a person or an entity that has done, is about to do, or is likely to do anything that is considered an offence under the IAA.
-An injunction under section 140 can stop an action or order one to take place.
-Hence, the person or entity subject to the injunction may be ordered by the court to:
+An injunction can stop an action or order one to take place.
+The person or entity subject to the injunction may be ordered by the court to:

 - refrain from doing an act that, in the court’s opinion, may constitute or be directed toward the commission of the offence; or